slowernews/wisdom-tldr/README.md

 > *'Doubt kills more dreams than failure ever will.'*

 > *'Believe you can, and you’re half way there.'*

-> *'Your beliefs determine your reality.
-Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*